Beaky Buzzard

-Beaky Buzzard is an animated cartoon character in the Warner Bros.
+Beaky Buzzard (initially known as "Killer") is an animated cartoon character in the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons.

 He is a young turkey vulture (sometimes called a "buzzard" in the United States) with black body feathers and a white tuft around his throat.
 His neck is long and thin, bending 90 degrees at an enormous Adam's apple.
 His neck and head are featherless, and his beak and feet are large and yellow or orange, depending on the cartoon.
 The character is depicted as simpleminded with drawled speech, a perpetual silly grin, and partially-closed eyes.

 Beaky was partly based on Edgar Bergen's puppet Mortimer Snerd.